 - If you have a history of drug or alcohol abuse

-You'll also be asked if you've had similar symptoms of depression before, and if so, how it was treated.
+You'll also be asked if you've had similar symptoms of depression before, and if so, how they were treated.

 If your doctor rules out a physical cause for your symptoms, they may start you on a treatment or refer you to a mental health professional.
 This specialist will figure out the best course of treatment.
 That may include medicines (such as antidepressants), a type of therapy called psychotherapy, or both.